 11.5.3.3.2 PN processing

 The PN is incremented by a positive number for each MPDU.
+The PN shall be incremented in steps of 1 for constituent MPDUs of fragmented MSDUs and MMPDUs.
 The PN shall never repeat for a series of encrypted MPDUs using the same temporal key.

 NOTE—When a group addressed MSDU is retransmitted using GCR, it is concealed from non-GCR capable STAs using the procedures described in 10.24.16.3.5 (Concealment of GCR transmissions).
-The MPDU containing this concealed A-MSDU will have a different PN than the MPDU that contained the original transmission of the group addressed MSDU.
+The MPDU containing this concealed A-MSDU has a different PN from the MPDU that contained the original transmission of the group addressed MSDU.

 Change REVmc/D4.3 P1979 L6-14 (GCMP) as shown: